ibm-watson-data-lab/ibm-watson-data-lab.github.io/_features/loading-data.md

 ## Importing structured data into document data stores

-Structured data living in spreadsheets, relational databases or as flat CSV/TSV files can be easily imported into IBM Cloudant, MongoDB or ElasticSearch using our [nosqlimport](https://www.npmjs.com/package/nosqlimport) tool.
+Structured data living in spreadsheets, relational databases, or as flat CSV/TSV files can be easily imported into IBM Cloudant, MongoDB or ElasticSearch using our [nosqlimport](https://www.npmjs.com/package/nosqlimport) tool.

 Cloudant and CouchDB have their own tool, the popular [couchimport](https://www.npmjs.com/package/couchimport) utility which allows structured data to be bulk imported into the JSON document stores, with an optional transformation along the way.
-The *couchimport* utility is also packaged as an [installable Electron](https://github.com/ibm-watson-data-lab/couchdbimporter) app to make data transfer as simple as a "drag and drop".
+The *couchimport* utility is also packaged as an [installable Electron](https://github.com/ibm-watson-data-lab/couchdbimporter) app to make data transfer as simple as a "drag and drop."

 ## Moving data from other clouds